Essen, Belgium: Belgian Revolution

-After the fall of Napoleon in 1815, the United Kingdom of the Netherlands was created under William I of Orange-Nassau.
-When the Southern Netherlands - present-day Belgium - seceded from the Netherlands in 1830, Essen became a border town.
-On 21 November 1830, an encounter between Belgian insurgents and Dutch soldiers took place during the Battle of Essen in the Belgian War of Independence.
-Essen's border was guarded by Walloon soldiers for a few years after separation from the Netherlands.
-On 20 November 1831 they went to Roosendaal to kick up a fuss.
-The revenge of the Dutch followed the next day.
-During high mass, 4,000 soldiers entered Essen and searched all the houses.
-Five soldiers and two villagers were killed.
-This happened during the Battle of the Hill.
+After the defeat of Napoleon in 1815, Essen became part of the United Kingdom of the Netherlands, under the rule of William I of Orange-Nassau.
+However, when the Southern Netherlands seceded to form present-day Belgium in 1830, Essen's geopolitical status shifted, turning it into a border town.
+This transition was marked by significant military conflict, most notably the Battle of Essen on 21 November 1830, during the Belgian War of Independence.
+In the years following the secession, Walloon soldiers were stationed to guard the newly established border.
+Tensions escalated further on 20 November 1831, when these soldiers moved to Roosendaal, inciting a strong Dutch military response the following day.
+During a high mass, 4,000 Dutch soldiers entered and searched Essen, resulting in the death of five soldiers and two villagers.
+This event is known as the Battle of the Hill.